HefaistxH/payment-api/readme.md

 - Postman

 ### Installation
-Run the ddl and dml query below
-Use json data on documentation section for functionality checking
+Run the ddl and dml query below on your database and use json data on documentation section for functionality checking.
 #
 #### DDL query:
 ```sh